noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ##### Insightful *interpretation* of evidence justified by scientific arguments

-- Change in $CO_2$ emissions is due to differences in molecules and combustion fo
+- Change in $CO_2$ emissions is due to differences in molecules and combustion formula

 #### Conclusion and Evaluation